 Homework: All homework will be completed online in MyMathLab (MML).
-You will need an access code that has ben sent to you via Brytewave.
-Please check your student email OR look for the Brytewave link in your Blackboard course to find your access code.
+You will need an access code that can be but this will be provided to you through blackboard.
 Read the announcements in Blackboard for all instructions.
 All due dates are listed in MML.
 You can complete the assignments until 11:59 pm of the due date listed.
-The homework may be attempted multiple times in order to increase your homework grade.
-No late assignments will be accepted nor make-ups allowed.
+The homework may be attempted multiple times to increase your homework grade.
+No late assignments will be accepted nor makeups allowed unless I am notified.